 Again, select the specific resource group created in Azure

-As you can see below, the Azure Function App is currently being Published!
+The image below shows that the Azure Function App is currently being Published!

 Finally, we can see that the process succeeded